tc39/notes/es8/2017-05/may-23.md

 https://tc39.github.io/proposal-Math.signbit/Math.signbit.html

-KMR: propose a signbit function that will behave as a signbit function should
+KM: propose a signbit function that will behave as a signbit function should
 - The existing Math.sign gives results that are unexpected

 WH: I disagree with how it's presented, but don't disagree with the feature

-KMR:
+KM:

 https://tc39.github.io/proposal-Math.signbit/Math.signbit.html#sign